teaser

 • TODO code: calculate_fundamental_matrix

-From given two sets of feature points, find the fundamental matrix using the normalized eight point algorithm.
+From the given two sets of feature points, find the fundamental matrix using the normalized eight-point algorithm.
 Use the normalize_points function to normalize points.

 Note that a fundamental matrix can convert an image point into its epipolar line on the opposite image.
 After implementing calculate_fundamental_matrix, hw3_main.py will generate an image file result/imgs_epipolar_overlay.png, which is overlayed with the feature points and their epipolar lines.
-You can utilize this image to qualitatively check your implementation.
+You can utilize this image to check your implementation qualitatively.

 (c) Stereo rectification

 After finding the fundamental matrix, you should rectify your cameras.
 It means that we need to reproject the input image planes onto the common plane parallel to the line between camera centers.
 After the reprojection, the pixel motion will be horizontal.
-This reprojection is formed as two homography matrices(3*3) \(H\) and \(H'\), one for each input image reprojection. \(H\) and \(H'\) can be derived from the fundamental matrix and feature point sets, however, it requires much more steps than what we covered in the lecture.
-Therefore, finding \(H\) and \(H'\) is done by the opencv native function cv2.stereoRectifyUncalibrated() and you do not need to work on that part.
+This reprojection is formed as two homography matrices(3*3) \(H\) and \(H'\), one for each input image reprojection.
+Those \(H\) and \(H'\) can be derived from the fundamental matrix and feature point sets.
+However, it requires many more steps than we covered in the lecture.
+Thus, finding \(H\) and \(H'\) is done by the OpenCV native function cv2.stereoRectifyUncalibrated(), and you do not need to work on that part.
+What you need to do is the following two tasks.

 • TODO code: transform_fundamental_matrix